 I’m in the last week of my residency and doing a lot of reflection on where I’m at now versus where I was when I started, 18 months ago, and how this experience has shaped my practice as a public artist.
 Prior to my work at MAPC, my bread and butter was working as an educator and youth worker while making studio art and public art projects on the side, attempting as often as I could to integrate this into my work with young people.
 Having the last 18 months to work solely on public art projects has been an enormous privilege and I’m excited to leap out of the nest of MAPC into freelancing with some fresh new skills and approaches.
 It’s exciting and honestly a bit overwhelming.

-Over the last 18 months I’ve gotten to work with 10 different planners at the agency (in a variety of departments - from Land Use, Public Health, Environment, Government Affairs, and Strategic Initiatives).
-I was also involved in project development conversations with Municipal Collaboration, Transportation, Clean Energy, and Data Services, but circumstances didn’t allow for projects to move beyond ideation.
+Over the last 18 months I’ve gotten to work with 10 different planners at the agency in a variety of departments: Land Use, Public Health, Environment, Government Affairs, and Strategic Initiatives.
+I was also involved in project development conversations with Municipal Collaboration, Transportation, Clean Energy, and Data Services.
 The following is a list of the projects I completed during my tenure and the awesome teams I worked with:

 It was an honor to work on these dynamic projects with such highly motivated, passionate, and gifted individuals as the first Artist-in-Residence at MAPC.
-Many of these projects grew out of the conversations I had in the first couple months of my residency, when I got to meet with directors from all the dynamic practice areas at MAPC about how they imagined arts and culture could be woven into their work.
-I was inspired by the depth and breadth of their focus areas, and excited about the different possibilities of how we could collaborate.
-I couldn’t believe the opportunities I had, not just to dream along with them, but to make an actual project happen.
-I was so excited!
+Many of these projects grew out of the conversations I had in the first couple months of my residency, when I met with directors from all the dynamic practice areas at MAPC about how they imagined arts and culture could be woven into their work.
+I was inspired by the depth and breadth of their focus areas, and the opportunity to not just to imagine possibilities together, but to put the ideas in action was very exciting.

 The Arts and Culture Team

-Jenn provided incredible guidance throughout my entire residency: learning the culture at MAPC and guiding me in navigating how to be effective in working within this context, setting the stage and being a great co-presenter on creative placemaking workshops and conference panels, encouraging me to be reflective about my work, giving me freedom to pursue projects that would be meaningful to me, helping me to develop skills on how to scope out projects and understand the value of my work.
-Jenn’s in-depth understanding of MAPC allowed me to leverage momentum of existing projects with other departments, build on relationships with different municipalities, and find people who have passion for art and creativity.
+Jenn provided guidance throughout my entire residency to help me learn the culture at MAPC and how to be effective in working within this context, encouraging me to be reflective about my work, to pursue projects that would be meaningful, and to develop skills to scope out projects.
+Jenn’s in-depth understanding of MAPC allowed me to leverage momentum of existing projects with other departments, build on relationships with different municipalities, and find allies within the agency who have passion for art and creativity.

-Annis is an incredible team player and collaborative leader, who demonstrated vast patience and brilliant insights into the complexities of arts and culture planning work.
-Annis’ help in bouncing around ideas was also major in shaping the direction of projects.
-She seemed to effortlessly create incredible presentations that we have presented together, amazing graphic and written materials that described our projects.
-I don’t know what I would have done without her encouragement and guidance as challenges arose.
+Annis is a team player and collaborative leader, who demonstrated patience and brilliant insights into the complexities of arts and culture planning work.
+Annis’ willingness to bounce around ideas with me was major in shaping the direction of projects.
+Her ability to translate our work into presentations, graphic materials and written reports was amazing.

 My Time AT MAPC

-At MAPC, all time is accounted for, and Systems Optimization Specialist Andrei Paladi helped me visualize the time I spent on various projects.
-The chart to the right shows how my time shook out.
+At MAPC, all time is accounted for.
+The chart below shows how my time shook out.

-While accounting for time spent in a creative process was a daunting task and often left me feeling less than awesome, having this information is quite informative.
-It’s certainly helps me process my experience and capture some important takeaways.
+While accounting for time spent in a creative process was a huge challenge, having this information helped me process my experience and capture some important takeaways.
 These include:

-- Project development and planning time has taken about 13 percent percent of my time at MAPC.
-This is really hard to account for and be compensated for as a freelancer, so as I launch forward into this next phase, I continue to seek best practices on how to build this into projects.
+- Project development and planning time has taken about 13 percent percent of my time.
+This is really hard to account for and be compensated for as a freelancer.

 - We gave a lot of presentations and workshops!
-Carving out time for reflection was something that I had more time for and encouragement to do.
+I was encouraged to carve out time for reflection.
 This reflective practice was a key part of presentations and workshops.

-As I peer over the nest of MAPC and think about the direction and style of my flight, I’d like to thank of all the people here at MAPC who offered their collaborative spirit and strengthened my practice.
-As I reflect, I also think about so many people outside MAPC I had the privilege to work with: I think of the teens in Everett with neon orange shirts applying polyurethane to the waterdrop sculpture, people sharing their collages at creative placemaking workshops, and guests from Providence talking about public health at the discussion series.
-I’ve gotten to meet so many community members, leaders and youth who shape our region.
-It’s been such a rich residency and I count my lucky stars that I was able to have this experience.
+As I reflect, I also think about people outside MAPC I had the privilege to work with: the teens in Everett with neon orange shirts applying polyurethane to the waterdrop sculpture, people sharing their collages at creative placemaking workshops, and guests from Providence talking about public health at the discussion series.
+I’ve met so many community members, leaders and youth who shape our region.
+It’s been a rich residency and I am grateful for the experience.